 This scholarship program recognises Bill Williams by:

-The Cloisters, Mackie House, the Dining Hall and George Morrison Hall are just some of our beautiful heritage buildings that need ongoing maintenance and refurbishment.
+The Cloisters, Mackie House, the Dining Hall and Norman Morrison Memorial Hall are just some of our beautiful heritage buildings that need ongoing maintenance and refurbishment.
 We want all of our students to have that ‘unique’ College experience of learning in these beautiful buildings and to create memories of their own in these special spaces.
 A contribution to the Building fund helps to maintain and upgrade our heritage buildings as well as contributing to the development of new state-of-the-art educational facilities.